UN recognises Ganges project among 10 initiatives restoring natural world | Headlines

 In expectation of increased funding to the UN Decade's Multi-Partner Trust Fund (MPTF), additional submissions are being considered, including restoration drives from Pakistan, Peru, and an initiative focusing on Somalia and other drought-affected countries.

-Leaders and negotiators from 196 countries, including India, gathered here in Canada for a two-week conference expected to adopt a landmark agreement to halt and reverse nature loss by 2030.
+Leaders and negotiators from 196 countries, including India are here in Canada for a two-week conference expected to adopt a landmark agreement to halt and reverse nature loss by 2030.

 During the UN Biodiversity Conference (COP15) being held from December 7 to 19, about 20,000 delegates from across the world will negotiate an eight-year plan to preserve and restore biodiversity.